Equipment Type: variable fighter-bomber

 Information Courtesy of the Macross Compendium: www.macross.anime.net/wiki/Main_Page

-C. Wilson - Writer, Editor and Colorist.
+C. Wilson - Writer, Editor and Colorist

 |